 - scandir is a better directory iterator and faster os.walk() that was included in the Python 3 standard library.
 Read the full story.

-- cdnupload uploads a website’s static files to a CDN with a content-based hash in the filenames.
-Read the back-story here.
+- cdnupload uploads a site’s static files to a CDN with a content-based hash in the filenames.

 - dhash is a Python module that calculate a dHash perceptual hash value for an image.

 - pybktree is a Python implementation of the BK-tree data structure to allow fast querying of “close” matches.

 - graphyte is a small Python library to send data to a Graphite metrics server.

 - inih is a tiny INI file parser written in C.